Once a reader has been paired with a mobile device, you can begin authorizing cards.

 Chip cards are able to be coded differently by the issuing bank.
 Unlike mag stripes, the card reader can interrogate the chip and potentially reject a card for various reasons.
 These are the key business rules enforced by WePay and the Card Present SDK:

-- Cards are always processed online, even if the card allows offline authorizations.
-Thus, internet access is always required to process a payment (Internet access is also required for mag stripe transactions).
+- Authorizations are always completed online, so internet access is always required to collect an authorization and then process a payment (internet access is also required for mag stripe transactions).

 - Cards must accept USD as a currency - this does not mean it has to be issued by a US bank.
 While WePay and the Card Present SDK both accept cards from anywhere in the world, not all cards are set to allow USD.